 Near the end of life, many people have pain and other distressing symptoms (such as agitation) and usually lose their appetite.
 In high-income countries, hospice programs Hospice Care Hospice is a concept and a program of care that is specifically designed to minimize suffering for dying people and their family members.
 In the United States, hospice is the only widely available... read more are particularly equipped to deal with such problems.
 They can provide comprehensive support and care, which focuses on managing symptoms, helping dying people maintain their independence, and supporting their caregivers.

 At present, there is no effective HIV vaccine to prevent HIV infection or slow the progression of AIDS in people who are already infected.
 However, treating people who have HIV infection reduces the risk of their transmitting the infection to other people.

 Transmission of HIV through its most common routes—sexual contact or sharing of needles—is almost completely preventable.
-However, the measures required for prevention—sexual abstinence or consistent condom use (see How to Use a Condom) and access to clean needles—are sometimes personally or socially unpopular.
+However, the measures required for prevention—sexual abstinence or consistent condom use Prevention Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more and access to clean needles—are sometimes personally or socially unpopular.
 Many people have difficulty changing their addictive or sexual behaviors, so they continue to put themselves at risk of HIV infection.
-Also, safe sex practices are not foolproof.
+Also, safer sex practices are not foolproof.
 For example, condoms can leak or break.